zkpstandard/wg-plonkish/src/optimizations.md

 > Proof sketch [TODO remove handwaving]:
 >
 > $\mathcal{I}$ is the identity function and $\mathcal{F}$ is described below. $\mathcal{F}$, $\mathcal{I}$, and $\mathcal{I}^{-1}$ are obviously efficiently computable.
-Given that the concrete custom constraints and lookups are just the abstract constraints and lookups modified to access the same witness values in their translated locations, preservation of completeness preservation follows immediately.
+Given that the concrete custom constraints and lookups are just the abstract constraints and lookups modified to access the same witness values in their translated locations, preservation of completeness follows immediately.
 Preservation of knowledge soundness holds because, informally, we can invert the coordinate translation defined by $\mathcal{F}$ to reconstruct all of the abstract witness cells that are needed to satisfy the abstract relation.

 Discussion: It is alright if one or more *unconstrained* abstract cells map to the same concrete cell as a constrained abstract cell, because that will not affect the meaning of the circuit.
 Notice that specifying $\equiv$ as an equivalence relation helps to simplify this definition (as compared to specifying it as a set of copy constraints), because an equivalence relation is by definition symmetric, reflexive, and transitive.